 For the module, students will receive formative assessment/feedback in the following ways.

-- Via feedback on the project definition report (in the first academic year
+- Via feedback on the project definition report

 - During meetings with his/her project supervisor